 Elevate Session Will Explore Ways to Curb Problematic Use

 With a boyhood preoccupation with video games and a psychiatry career specializing in addiction, Steven Chan, MD, MBA, appreciates the lure of technology.
-A clinical informaticist and medical director for addiction consultation and treatment practices at Palo Alto VA Health, Mountain View, California, Dr. Chan is cochair of the upcoming Elevate by Psych Congress conference.
-There, he will discuss the growing phenomenon of technology addiction and ways mental health providers, patients, and even tech industry giants are seeking to curb problematic use.
+A clinical informaticist and medical director for addiction consultation and treatment practices at Palo Alto VA Health, Mountain View, California, Dr. Chan is cochair of the 2020 virtual Psych Congress Elevate conference.
+He will present a session during the meeting on the growing phenomenon of technology addiction and ways mental health providers, patients, and even tech industry giants are seeking to curb problematic use.

 In this Q&A, Dr. Chan explains his interest in the topic, explores signs of technology addiction, and describes possible interventions and treatment tools.